 Statement

-Mariandrie’s artistic practice is grounded in the fusion of opposing notions; male and female, self and other, rigidity and softness, past and present.
-By weaving these tensions together, she creates hybrid forms that bridge craft and fine art, challenging stereotypical binaries and offering inclusive narratives rooted in identity, memory, belonging, and cultural heritage.
+Mariandrie’s practice exists at the conjunction of seemingly opposing notions, male and female, self and other, rigidity and softness, past and present, creating a space that bridges these dichotomies and opens onto new understandings.
+By weaving these tensions together, she develops hybrid forms that traverse craft and fine art, challenge inherited gender binaries, and offer inclusive narratives rooted in identity, memory, belonging, and cultural heritage.